Platform screen doors: Bulgaria

 Half-height platform screen doors are in use on all stations of the Sofia Metro Line 3.

-In 2020, rope-type screen door (RSD) system was installed in Vasil Levski Stadium Metro Station and Opalchenska Metro Station of the Sofia Metro Line 1 and Line 2.
+In 2021, rope-type screen door (RSD) system was installed in the junction Slivnitsa - Vasil Levski Stadium, as well as the G.M.
+Dimitrov, Mladost I and Inter Expo Center – Tsarigradsko shose stations of the Sofia Metro - Line 1.
 “Standard” platform doors cannot be used on those lines because of the differing door layouts between the 81-717/714 and 81-740/741 models used.
-In total, such rope-type safety barriers will be installed on more 10 of the busiest stations on the Line 1 and 2 of the Sofia Metro, providing increased safety for passengers and protecting against accidental falls.
+In total, such rope-type safety barriers are installed on 12 of the busiest stations on the Line 1 of the Sofia Metro, providing increased safety for passengers and protecting against accidental falls.

 Canada

-Screen doors are in use at all three LINK Train stations and the Union and Pearson stations along the Union Pearson Express route to Toronto Pearson International Airport in Mississauga, Ontario.
-Platform screen doors will be installed at all stations on the forthcoming Ontario Line.
-In addition, as a part of major renovations and expansions to the Bloor-Yonge interchange, platform screen doors will be installed on both Line 1 platforms.
+Screen doors are in use at all three Terminal Link stations and the Union and Pearson Airport stations along the Union Pearson Express route to Toronto Pearson International Airport in Mississauga, Ontario.
+Platform screen doors will be installed at all stations on Toronto's forthcoming Ontario Line.
+In addition, as a part of major renovations and expansions to the Bloor–Yonge subway interchange station, platform screen doors will be installed on both Line 1 platforms.
 The doors will also be installed on the Line 2 platforms once CBTC signalling upgrades are made to the line.
-The addition of such doors at Bloor-Yonge has prompted rumours of a broader system wide rollout, including in the forthcoming Scarborough Subway Extension and Yonge North Subway Extension, though no confirmation or funding has been announced by the Toronto Transit Commission or the Government of Ontario.
+The addition of such doors at Bloor–Yonge station has prompted rumours of a broader system wide rollout, including in the forthcoming Scarborough Subway Extension and Yonge North Subway Extension, though no confirmation or funding has been announced by the Toronto Transit Commission or Metrolinx.

-Greater Montreal's Réseau express métropolitain (REM), the 67-kilometre-long driverless complementary suburban rapid transit network opening in five phases between 2023 andforthcoming 2027 features screen doors at each of its stations.
+Greater Montreal's Réseau express métropolitain (REM), the 67-kilometre-long driverless complementary suburban rapid transit network opening in five phases between 2023 and 2027 features screen doors at each of its stations.

 With the advent of the REM on the horizon, calls to retrofit platform edge doors in the Montreal Metro to combat delays arising from overcrowding are becoming more common.
 If full-height doors were to be installed, it may reduce the difficulty in opening station entrance doors at ground level due to the pressure imbalance caused by passing trains.
 Given that there are two different train door layouts on the Montreal Metro, with the older MR-73 trains having 4 doors on each side of the car, and MPM-10 having 3, it is unlikely platform doors will be showing up in the Montreal Metro until the retirement of the MR-73 fleet.

 In June 2023, the operator of the Vancouver SkyTrain, TransLink announced a feasibility study into installing platform screen doors on the Expo and Millennium lines.
 Such installation was previously deemed infeasible, due to SkyTrain's diverse fleet and different door positions.
 However, with the acquisition of the Alstom Mark V trains, which will replace the ageing Mark I, the door positions allow for a feasibility study to proceed.
 The results will be released sometime in 2025.